OUTPATIENT US clinical experience

 MD2B Connect Physician ID # 159

-Where will the rotation take place: This hands-on rotation will take place in a northern suburb of Little Rock, Arkansas.
+Where will the rotation take place: This outpatient US clinical experience will take place in a northern suburb of Little Rock, Arkansas.

 Hours: Monday - Friday 8:30 AM to 5 PM

 What you will do: This is an outpatient experience during which you will be under the supervision of a physician who is board-certified in pulmonary, critical care, and sleep medicine.
 After completing his internal medicine residency in the Northeast, he received his fellowship training in the Midwest.
 He holds hospital privileges at Baptist Medical Center and Conway Regional Medical Center.
 For years, he has been actively involved in the education of internal medicine residents.
 At the present time, he teaches and mentors PGY2 and PGY 3 internal medicine residents from Unity Health Hospital.